ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

      make PREFIX=other_location install

 Before using pyOASIS, certain environment variables have to be modified.
-This can be done by executing the relevant script with the command
+This can be done by executing the relevant script (which was created during the installation according to the location where the software has been placed) with the command
 ::
     source init.sh